andreluciani/sql-orm-examples/slides/02-orm/02-crud.md

 - In the previous slides, the method `.Preload("Books")` was called.

-- This is a feature from `GORM` that tells the query to return the author associated with the book.
+- This is a feature from `GORM` that tells the query to return the books associated with the author.

 - This technique is called _eager loading_ and will be exaplained in more detail later